 Awario has three paid plans, so whether you are on a strict budget or not, you’ll find a fitting option.
 The Share of Voice metric is included in each plan.

-Pricing: $29/mo for the Starter plan, $89/mo for Pro, and $299/mo for Enterprise.
-Saves you 2 months with a yearly plan.
-Offers a free 7-day trial.
+Pricing: $39/mo for the Starter plan, $119/mo for Pro, and $399/mo for Enterprise if billed monthly.
+Saves you 40% if you choose a yearly plan.
+Offers a free trial.

 Brandwatch monitors all major social media networks, most niche social networks, news sites, blogs, forums, and the web.
 If you lack a source, you can add it manually, and Brandwatch will start monitoring it as well.

 Brandwatch is often used for thorough and data-rich competitive research.
-It doesn’t only show Share of Voice for each brand but also compares them by sentiment, demographics, location, the interests and professions of their audience share.
-The tool is highly useful if you want to discover more about your competitors’ customers and advocates and see how this knowledge could help you promote your own brand.
+It doesn’t only show Share of Voice for each brand but also compares them by sentiment (i.e. actual voice), demographics, location, the interests and professions of their audience share.
+The tool is highly useful if you want to discover more about your competitors’ customers and advocates in various media and see how this knowledge could help you promote your own brand.